cameronotoole44/email_scraper/README.md

-# email scraper to enhance job search ᕙ(ಠ_ಠ‶)ᕗ
+# Email scraper to enhance job search ᕙ(ಠ_ಠ‶)ᕗ

-a Python script that helps you keep track of your job search by automatically organizing emails into categories like applications, interviews, offers, and rejections
+A Python tool that helps you track your job applications by automatically organizing emails into categories like **applications**, **interviews**, **offers**, and **rejections** with built-in search, filtering, and stats

+### Tech used

-- python
+- Python
-- postgreSQL
+- PostgreSQL
-- Google Cloud & Gmail API to fetch emails
+- Gmail API (Google Cloud)
-- OAuth2 for secure authentication
+- OAuth2 authentication
-- Tkinter for a simple GUI
+- Tkinter for the GUI

+---

+## Version 2.0

+Major improvements in usability and data orginization

+### What's new?

+- **search bar** quickly find emails by subject or sender
+- **label filter** show only applications, only interviews, only offers, etc.
+- **pipeline stats** view your job funnel:
+  - applications → interviews → offers
+  - includes response rate and offer rate
+- improved duplicate detection (now uses Gmail `message_id`)
+- cleaner UI layout + better statistics panel

-if you want to use it for your own, just:
+If you want to use it for your own, just:

-1. clone the repo
+1. Clone the repo

 ```bash
 git clone [https://github.com/cameronotoole44/email_scraper]
 ```

-2. set up your virtual environment (venv)
+2. Set up your virtual environment (venv)

 ```bash
 # windows